edwin-huber/phoenix/hints/k8sSingle.md

 # Single Container app in K8s

 **Hint: You have to install kubectl first!**
+Also please note that the following steps hide a lot of the required steps that we will be using later to create and deploy pods.

-1. Run single container app in your K8s cluster (this method is deprecated now, but is a nice way to get started)
+1. Run single container app in your K8s cluster (this method is deprecated now, but is a nice way to get started).

 ```
 kubectl run --generator=run-pod/v1 nginx --image=nginx
 ```